 So armed with my new found chia love, I did some research and learned that it’s packed with Omega 3 and is high in protein.
 But where to buy it?
 I turned to my trusty Amazon.com and learned that the seeds come in both white and black varieties.
 OK – I’ll take one of each.

 Chia seeds remind me of tapioca.
-I add them to yogurt, coconut milk or almond milk and place the in the refrigerator overnight.
+I add them to yogurt, coconut milk, or almond milk and place them in the refrigerator overnight.
 Those little round seeds plump up, taking on the flavor of the liquid and now you have a nutrient-packed snack or breakfast.Print

 - 1 cup plain Greek Yogurt

 - 2 TBS honey

 - 1/4 cup black or white chia seeds

 - Do ahead – add yogurt, honey, and 1/2 of the strawberries in a blender and mix until strawberries are fully chopped into mixture.